RightsandWrongsgit/ARMTEC/modules/performance.md

-- Modules to assure site Performance -
+# Performance modules

+## Purge module

+The [Purge module](https://www.drupal.org/project/purge) is a cache management alternative.
+It allows you to set up certain cache components to retain 'infinitely' those items that have not had a change.
+This improves performance by not having to load stuff that was already fine just like it was.

+`composer require drupal/purge`<br>
+`drush en purge`

-Quicklink (Performance):
+## Quicklink module

+[Quicklink](https://www.drupal.org/project/quicklink) uses Google's JavaScript Quicklink library to enable faster subsequent page-loads by prefetching in-viewport links while your input otherwise may be idle.

+`composer require drupal/quicklink`<br>
+`drush en quicklink`

-Advanced CSS/JS Aggregation Module (Performance):
+## Advanced CSS/JS Aggregation module

-Keep in mind you have the basic capabilities as part of Core in your Administration options.
-But if you really want to leverage all, this module should jump your frontend performance.
+If you are using the set up established by the Drupal CICD Base Project you don't need this module because we handle doing this directly at the php level as [noted it that project's documentation](../cicd/envsettings.md#More stuff to put in my-example.settings.local.php).
+Also, keep in mind that you have the basic control capabilities as part of Core under your Administration options.
+But if you really want to leverage all of it and aren't comfortable working at the php file level, the [Advanced CSS/JS Aggregation module](https://www.drupal.org/project/advagg) can give you GUI access to jump your frontend performance.

+`composer require drupal/advagg`<br>
+`drush en advagg`